mousumibaruah-24/Resources/Common-pitfalls.md

   - [Common Stata mistakes](https://github.com/matthieugomez/stata-pitfalls/wiki)
   - [Top ten Stata gotchas](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf)
   - using `encode` to define unique IDs in different datasets before merging them
+  - not using `assert` to verify conditions as you prepare the data (especially useful right after `merge`)

 * analysis
   - watch out for the N: missing values in 'control' variables i.e. other than the outcome or primary predictor could cause the estimating sample to change